-Method remove (illustrated by Figure 4.16) is straightforward, though the code is somewhat longer.
-First, the variable it is assigned the value being removed, Note that we must separate the element, which is returned to the caller, from the link object.
-The following lines then adjust the pointers.
+Method remove (illustrated by Figure 4.17) is straightforward, though the code is somewhat longer.
+First, the variable it is assigned the value being removed.
+Note that we must separate the element, which is returned to the caller, from the link object.
+The following lines then adjust the list.

 '''

-E it = curr.next().element(); // Remember
+E it = curr.next().element(); // Remember value

-value if (curr.next().next() != null)

-curr.next().next().setPrev(curr); else tail
+curr.next().next().setPrev(curr);

-= curr; // Removed last Object: set tail

 curr.setNext(curr.next().next()); // Remove from list

 '''

 The first line stores the value of the node being removed.
 The second line makes the next node's prev pointer point to the left of the node being removed.
-If necessary, tail is updated.
 Finally, the next field of the node preceding the one being deleted is adjusted.
-The final steps of method remove are to update the list length and to return the value of the deleted element.
+The final steps of method remove are to update the list length and return the value of the deleted element.